 Effect sizes

-Using the statistically significant effect sizes from the anchoring studies, we are able to differentiate between the fabricated- and genuine results fairly well.
-Figure 7.4 (middle column, second row) indicates that the fabricated statistically significant effects are considerably different.
-If we inspect the effect size distributions (r), we see that the median fabricated effect size across the four studies is 0.891 whereas the median genuine effect size is 0.661 (median difference across the four anchoring effects 0.23).
+Using the statistically significant effect sizes from the four anchoring studies in each dataset, we are able to differentiate between the fabricated- and genuine results fairly well.
+Figure 7.4 (middle column, second row) indicates that the fabricated statistically significant effects are considerably different than those in the genuine datasets .
+If we inspect the effect size distributions (r), we see that the median fabricated effect size across the four studies is 0.891, whereas the median genuine effect size is 0.661 (median difference across the four anchoring effects 0.23).
 In contrast to the fabricated nonsignificant effects, which resembled the genuine data quite well, the statistically significant effects seem to have been harder to fabricate for the participants.
 More specifically, we see that the AUROC for the studies approximate .75 each (0.743, 95% CI [0.712-0.774]; 0.734, 95% CI [0.702-0.767]; 0.737, 95% CI [0.706-0.768]; 0.755, 95% CI [0.724-0.786]; respectively).
-Figure 7.5 depicts the density distributions of the genuine- and fabricated effect sizes per study, which shows the extent to which the density of the fabricated effect sizes exceeds the maximum of the genuine effect sizes.
-For instance, the percentage of fabricated statistically significant anchoring effect sizes that is larger than all 36 genuine statistically significant anchoring effect sizes is 59% in Study 1, 64.1% in Study 2, 53.8% in Study 3, and 66.7% in Study 4.
+Figure 7.5 depicts the density distributions of the genuine- and fabricated effect sizes per anchoring study, which shows the extent to which the density of the fabricated effect sizes exceeds the maximum of the genuine effect sizes.
+For instance, the percentage of fabricated statistically significant anchoring effect sizes that is larger than all 36 genuine statistically significant anchoring effect sizes is 59% in anchoring study 1, 64.1% in anchoring study 2, 53.8% in anchoring study 3, and 66.7% in anchoring study 4.
 Based on these results, it seems that using extreme effect sizes to detect data fabrication is a parsimonious and fairly effective method.

 Fabricating effects with Random Number Generators (RNGs)